anukesh7/anukesh7.github.io/_pages/about.md

   - /about.html
 ---

-I am a Senior Undergraduate pursuing BTech with Honors in Computer Science from IIT Gandhinagar.
+I am incoming graduate student (Masters Fall '22) in the Department of Computer Science and Engineering at university of California, San Diego.
+I completed BTech with Honors in Computer Science from IIT Gandhinagar.
 I find the research areas that deal with building solutions for real-world applications using technology, quite intriguing.
 I'm always passionate to learn and explore cross-discipline research topics.

 <b>Applying for MS in Computer Science (Fall '22)</b>

-Interest Topics: Network Science, Deep Learning, Bayesian Modeling, Natural Language Processing, Reinforcement Learning, Data Science
+Interest Topics: Network Science, Deep Learning, Bayesian Modeling, Natural Language Processing, Reinforcement Learning, Data Science, Computer Vision

 <!-- A data-driven personal website
 ======